Home - Diet - Vegetarian and Vegan - Quick and Easy Farro Risotto

 Farro risotto is a delicious one-dish vegetarian main dish or side.

-This farro risotto is a healthful, streamlined version of the traditional one made with Arborio rice.
-Farro, a whole-grain form of Italian wheat, is the star of this quick and easy risotto flavored with canned tomatoes and white beans.
+This farro risotto with zesty tomato sauce is a streamlined version of traditional risotto made with Arborio rice.
+Farro, a type of Italian wheat, is the star of this quick and easy risotto flavored with canned tomatoes and white beans, a simple meatless main dish that’s a one-dish crowdpleaser.

 Photo of a small bowl with uncooked farro kernels.